 Overland travel can be hazardous, particularly in the rainy season (May to October).
 Roads can become impassable and bridges damaged.
 Travel by road between many areas outside the key destinations of Rangoon, Mandalay, Bago and Irrawaddy regions is restricted.
 Check with your tour operator or the Ministry of Hotels, Tourism and Sport before travelling.

+Road safety standards are significantly lower than in the UK.
 Under Burmese law, the driver of a car involved in an accident with a pedestrian is always at fault.
 Many vehicles, including taxis and buses, are in a poor mechanical state, and serious road traffic accidents are common.
-Although Burma drives on the right, the majority of cars are right hand drive, which can make driving hazardous.
+Although Burma drives on the right, the majority of cars are right hand drive.

 FCO staff are advised to avoid travel where possible on the main Mandalay-Naypyitaw-Rangoon road at night, due to bad lighting and poor road surfacing.